Chiroyce1/scratch-user-info/README.md

 # scratch-user-data
 ## BETA branch
-### This version is NOT stable and shouldn't be used unless you are contributing to this.
+### This version shouldn't be used unless you are contributing to this or providing feedback on the upcoming features.

 Command line tool for getting information about a Scratch User